References and the Imports Statement

 Using Aliases with the Imports Statement

 The Imports statement makes it easier to access methods of classes by eliminating the need to explicitly type the fully qualified names of references.
 Aliases let you assign a friendlier name to just one part of a namespace.
-For example, the carriage return-line feed sequence that causes a single piece of text to be displayed on multiple lines is part of the ControlChars class in the Microsoft.VisualBasic namespace.
+For example, the carriage return/line feed sequence that causes a single piece of text to be displayed on multiple lines is part of themodule in the namespace.
 To use this constant in a program without an alias, you would need to type the following code:

 Imports statements must always be the first lines immediately following any Option statements in a module.
-The following code fragment shows how to import and assign an alias to the Microsoft.VisualBasic.ControlChars namespace:
+The following code fragment shows how to import and assign an alias to themodule: